-Direct mail and email can be very cost-effective ways of marketing your business, allowing you to reach large numbers of customers at low cost.
+Direct mail and email can be very effective ways of marketing your business, allowing you to reach large numbers of customers at low cost.
 Email offers immediacy and low cost, while well-designed direct mail can really stand out.

 Whether you are using direct mail or email, you need to be sure you are contacting the right people with the right message.
 Monitoring responses allows you to track effectiveness and improve future mailings.

 1. Is it for you?

 - You may want to mail your existing customer base.

 - If you are targeting new prospects, the closer the mailing profile is to your existing customer base, the better the response rate will be.

 - Build your own mailing list for the best response rate.

 - Targets for business products are often easier to identify than targets for consumer goods.

 Decide what you want to achieve with existing customers